-- TU/TR 8:00 -8:30 am via Brightspace instant messages (during this time I will also be immediately available via phone or email). - Course is accessible at: COM Brightspace Login Page (Link Address: https://com.brightspace.com)
+- TU/TR 8:00 -8:30 am via Brightspace instant messages (during this time, I will also be immediately available via phone or email). - The course is accessible at: COM Brightspace Login Page (Link Address: https://com.brightspace.com)

-Required Textbook:

-LONE STAR POLITICS
+Required Textbook: LONE STAR POLITICS

-- Author: COLLIER

-- Edition: 8TH 23
+• Author: COLLIER Edition: 8TH 23 ISBN: 9781071875605

-- ISBN: 9781071875605

-Course Description: This course examines the origin and development of the Texas constitution, structure and powers of state and local government, federalism and inter-governmental relations, political participation, the election process, public policy, and the political culture of Texas.
+Course Description: This course examines the origin and development of the Texas constitution, the structure and powers of state and local government, federalism and inter-governmental relations, political participation, the election process, public policy, and the political culture of Texas.